plainenglishh/json.luau/README.md

 To patch these inconsistencies, `json.luau`:

 1. provides a `json.null` constant to explicitly mark a value as `null`.
-2. checks for a `__jsontype` meta-field to determine what table types to default to for any given ambiguous table.
+2. checks for a `__jsontype` meta-field to determine what table type to default to for any given ambiguous table.